 HFL Reading Fluency Project CPD and training

 Our Reading Fluency Project works to significantly improve outcomes for pupils and is designed to help equip teachers to improve fluency and comprehension in a short space of time, across primary and secondary phases of education.
-A combination of well-evidenced strategies include:
+The suite of key stage specific projects are based on a combination of well-evidenced strategies including:

 • modelled expert prosody